Acute toxicity of medicinal cannabis

 Medicinal cannabis products are regarded as having low acute toxicity.
 However, concurrent use of other drugs may mask the effects of cannabis and severe toxicity.
 Thus, adverse cardiovascular effects and death may be under-recognised.

 A report from the World Health Organisation (WHO) stated a lethal dose of THC for a 70kg human would be around 4 grams, and that such a dose would not realistically be possible from either oral consumption or vaporising.
-In another report, the WHO said that CBD had a good safety profile, and that it had relatively low toxicity, though noted that not all the potential effects had been explored in research.
+In another report, the WHO said that cannabidiol (CBD) had a good safety profile, and that it had relatively low toxicity, though noted that not all the potential effects of CBD had been explored in research to date.

 Safety ratio of medicinal cannabis

 The concept of a “safety ratio” refers to the difference between an effective dose of a substance and a lethal dose of that same substance.
 The greater the ratio between these two numbers, the wider the gap between the amount of the drug needed for intended effect and the amount that would likely result in death.

 The safety ratio of cannabis (when smoked) is 1000; this means a person would have to take in 1000 times as much as an effective dose before a lethal overdose was reached.
 By comparison, the safety ratios of drugs like codeine (20) and morphine (15) are much smaller, meaning a lethal dose of these drugs can result from as little as 15 times as much as the effective dose.

 It should be noted that these figures are based on research modelling a median quantity of the given substance used by an average 70kg adult.
 Significant differences exist with respect to a person’s physiological and psychological reactions.

 (For more information, see Gable, Robert S. Comparison of acute lethal toxicity of commonly abused psychoactive substances.
 Addiction.
 99. 686–696 (2004))